XgTu/TV_CLIC/README.md

   publisher={Springer}
 }

-Download the Code and find the main stricpt, run.
+Download the Code and find the main stricpt, run it.
 You are welcome to send message to (X.G.
 Tu) if you have any issue on this code.